 Most of the drought-coping strategies implemented by governments of the Arab region have focused on mitigation measures and emergency plans.
 With greater population growth rates and higher demand on declining water resources, governments need to address the drought as a structural phenomenon.
-The careful management of water resources will become increasingly important in mitigating the impact of drought on the economies of the region in the future (Shobha, 2006).

-In principle, the ability to provide early warning forecasts of drought could be a powerful tool for avoiding many of the economic costs associated with the misallocation of resources that arise when farmers, herders, and other decision makers have to commit resources each year before key rainfall outcomes are known.
+The careful management of water resources will In principle, the ability to provide early warning forecasts of drought could be a powerful tool for avoiding many of the economic costs associated with the misallocation of resources that arise when farmers, herders, and other decision makers have to commit resources each year before key rainfall outcomes are known.
 The economic value of season-specific forecasts depends indeed on the degree to which farmers can adjust their plans as the season's rainfall unfolds.
 If most decisions have to be made upfront each season, the scope for mistakes will be much greater and the potential economic gains from reliable forecast information will be forfeited (Hazell, 2000).